A Radio Source Coincident with the Superluminous Supernova PTF10hgi: Evidence for a Central Engine and an Analogue of the Repeating FRB121102?: Observations and Data Analysis

 To determine the location of PTF10hgi in the same astrometric system we perform relative astrometry between the IMACS image and archival images of PTF10hgi from the Liverpool Telescope \citep{Inserra2013}, leading to a relative astrometric tie uncertainty of $\sigma_{\rm host-SN}=0.04''$.
 The resulting absolute position of the SN (in the Gaia astrometric frame) is R.A.=${\rm 16^h37^m47^s.064}$, decl.=$+06^\circ12'31''.89$ (J2000), with a centroid uncertainty of $\sigma_{\rm SN}=0.02''$.
 Thus, the combined uncertainty in the absolute position of PTF10hgi is $0.05''$.

 Comparing to the radio source position (\S\ref{sec:vla}) we conclude that the radio source is coincident with the optical position of PTF10hgi, with a nominal offset of $0.10''$ and a combined total uncertainty of $0.20''$ (dominated by the radio source positional uncertainty).
 Furthermore, both the SN and the radio source are located near the core of the galaxy identified in the \textit{HST} image, with offsets of $0.02''$ ($\sigma=0.05''$) and $0.09''$ ($\sigma=0.20''$) for the optical SN and radio source, respectively.
+We note that the Gaia Celestial Reference Frame is consistent with the International Celestial Reference Frame to within 0.5 milliarcseconds, and thus the uncertainty in the astrometric tie between the radio and optical images is negligible relative to the positional uncertainty of the radio source.